 Located in Sasebo city in Nagasaki, Huis Ten Bosch (ハウステンボス) is one of the unique theme parks in Japan.
 Huis Ten Bosch is, in fact, the largest park in this country.

 Known as “Little Europe,” Huis Ten Bosch resembles the Netherlands in the Middle Ages by displaying life-sized copies of old Dutch buildings.

 There are six kingdoms in Huis Ten Bosch theme park: the Kingdom of Flowers, the Kingdom of Light, the Kingdom of Games, the Kingdom of Music Show, the Kingdom of Health and Beauty, and the Kingdom of Robots.

 The theme park also offers various attractions, museums, hotels, etc.

-With several restaurants located in every corner of the streets, you can enjoy delicious food from all over the world.
+With several restaurants on every corner, you can enjoy delicious food from all over the world.
 At night, Huis Ten Bosch is lively with its famous light show.

 - Address: Huis Ten Bosch Town 1-1, Sasebo, Nagasaki